Rai Singh Yadav: Early life

 Rai Singh Yadav was born in the village of Kosli in Gurgaon district of Punjab Province (now in Rewari district of Haryana) on 17 March 1925.
 His father was Rai Sahib Ganpat Singh who had served in the British Indian Army in 1920s.
 Rai Singh passed his Senior Cambridge from King George Military School, Jullundur.

 Military career

-Rai Singh joined the Army as a sepoy in 1944.
+Rai Singh joined the Army as Second Lieutenant in 1944.
 He was commissioned into 2 Grenadiers on 10 December 1950.

 In 1967, with the rank of Lt Col, he was commanding the 2 Grenadiers battalion deployed at Nathu La, Sikkim, when the Chinese Army attempted incursions into Indian held territory, leading to the Nathu La and Cho La clashes.
 In order to hold on to the Nathu La pass and defeat the Chinese attempted incursions, Lt Col Rai Singh led his men from the front and displayed conspicuous bravery and exceptional leadership in the face of the enemy.